utk7arsh/SnapKV-Marimo/README.md

-# SnapKV: Interactive Notebook
+# What Should an LLM Remember?

-**molab x alphaXiv Competition Submission**
+**molab × alphaXiv Competition Submission**

-An interactive marimo notebook that brings [SnapKV (NeurIPS 2024)](https://arxiv.org/abs/2404.14469) to life — from the core insight to a live token-level demo and a novel adaptive extension.
+An interactive marimo notebook that turns [SnapKV (NeurIPS 2024)](https://arxiv.org/abs/2404.14469) into a story — from the first intuition about memory all the way to agentic systems, with six interactive games along the way.

 ## Paper